 Operation:

-1) Power on robot.
+1) Power on robot by removing the On/Off/Charge Plug.
 Robot red LED will begin flashing.

 Remote Control Assembly